-- 18370.
-No person, on Election Day, or at any time that a voter may be casting a ballot, shall, within 100 feet of a polling place or an elections official's office: - (d) Circulate an initiative, referendum, recall, or nomination petition or any other petition; - (e) Solicit a vote or speak to a voter on the subject of marking his or her ballot;
+18370. (a) (a) A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following: (1) Circulate an initiative, referendum, recall, or nomination petition or any other petition.

-Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240;
+(2) Solicit a vote or speak to a voter on the subject of marking the voter's ballot.(3) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240.

-(f) Do any electioneering.
+(4) Do any electioneering as defined by Section 319.5.